 Welcome to Longwater Tai Chi

 Jane and Patrick Foley teach Tai Chi as a relaxing, enjoyable exercise.
 Its slow, meditative movements are practised by millions of people for their proven health benefits.
 We both switched from successful careers to spread our love of Tai Chi.
-Between us we have nearly 50 years of experience in the art.
+Between us we have over 50 years of experience in the art.
 We teach regular classes and workshops in Wiltshire, Hampshire and Dorset UK and sometimes further afield.